dynamsoft-docs/company-docs/customer-portal/expand-quota.md

 After confirming the product and quantity, please fill in Billing Details and then click "Check Out".
 Expand quota will be successful after you finish the payment.

+You can also send email <sales@dynamsoft.com> to ask for official quote or proforma invoice to process the Expand order.